gparraMstr/censys-assessment/README.md

 The development of this application was guided by the following principles and considerations:

 1.	**Security First**:
-      - A Node.js backend proxy was implemented to safeguard sensitive API credentials (e.g., API ID and secret).
-This design ensures secure communication between the UI and the Censys REST API, preventing direct exposure of credentials in the client-side application.
+      - A `Node.js` backend proxy was implemented to safeguard sensitive API credentials (e.g., API ID and secret).
+This design ensures secure communication between the UI and the **Censys REST API**, preventing direct exposure of credentials in the client-side application.

 2.	**Modularity and Maintainability**:
-      - The frontend is built with a component-based architecture, making the application modular and easier to maintain.
+      - The frontend is built with a **component-based architecture**, making the application modular and easier to maintain.
-      - Components such as SearchBar, ResultList, and PaginationButton were designed to encapsulate specific responsibilities, ensuring reusability and separation of concerns.
+      - Components such as `SearchBar`, `ResultList`, and `PaginationButton` were designed to encapsulate specific responsibilities, ensuring reusability and separation of concerns.

 3.	**Scalability**:
-      - State management uses a reducer pattern (searchReducer) to provide centralized and predictable state transitions.
+      - State management uses a reducer pattern (`searchReducer`) to provide centralized and predictable state transitions.
 This approach ensures that the application can scale easily if new features or additional complexity are introduced.
-      - Design choices like lazy loading for pagination and a responsive UI with Material-UI prioritize scalability and performance.
+      - Design choices like lazy loading for pagination and a responsive UI with **Material-UI** prioritize scalability and performance.

 4.	**Testing and Quality Assurance**:
       - Unit tests cover critical components and utility functions to validate functionality and prevent regressions.